tardate/LittleArduinoProjects/Kraft/RAF/Typhoon/README.md

 The end result:

-* Hawker Typoon with motorized propeller
+* Hawker Typhoon with motorized propeller
 * rocket trails with LED effects
 * a diorama base showing the plane on low altitude attack over generic countryside